kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

   <img src="./screens/travis1.png" >
   <img src="./screens/travis2.png" >
   <img src="./screens/travis3.png" >
-* Create a zeit.co account (https://zeit.co/) if you wish to publish to a new site
-* Install Zeit CLI

 * Create a Slack channel integrate your workspace with Travis
 * Select a deployable application from your repository